Photos by Justinas Vosylius

 There are currently 8,765 of the things carting people around the capital, from front doors to desks; from house parties back home.
-Millions of us ride the bus every month, and while the majority of these journeys are pretty uneventful, you do get a few glimpses of humanity sitting on their ugly patterned seats: post-nightclub PDA, rowdy school kids on the chirpse, furious young men walking straight through glass doors.
+Millions of us ride the bus every month, and while the majority of these journeys are pretty uneventful, you do get a few glimpses of humanity sitting on their ugly patterned seats: post-nightclub PDA, rowdy school kids, furious young men walking straight through glass doors.

 The top deck is also one of the best ways to see the city.
 Unlike the tube, you aren't teleported underground; you're witness to every step of your journey, elevated enough from the street that you can see the kind of things you wouldn't otherwise.
 Those weird spiky things on top of bus stops, say, or that guy who walks around Hoxton in a Speedo and flip-flops as soon as the sun comes out.